caspark/factorio-a11y/README.md

 Todo list
 ---------

+### Investigate

+* Can we see what someone is hovering the UI?
+Would be useful to "what is" a hovered item in inventory.

+### QoL and papercuts

+* When you can't craft something because of missing resources, print out how many of what is missing
+* Commands that require input should probably have a hotkey to open a text box for input to avoid disabling achievements unnecessarily.
+* Restore the thing in hand after a "run there"

+### New Features

+* Have a way to refuel something or everything quickly, prioritizing the best fuel first (look at autofill mod)
+* Have a way to grab all of an item in range quickly (both from floor and from inventories of items)
+* Have a way to mine everything in range quickly (for clearing trees)
+* Have a way to print how many of an item you have in inventory (maybe also how many you can craft?)
+* Have a way to craft what's in cursor (as a ghost or regular) or hovered over
+* Have a way to lay belt (assuming belt is in hand) from first to last click (assuming it's in a row).
+Maybe show a cross of visual lines as a guide to help line up tiles?
+Will probably need to check that each tile can be built before starting, and if we fail to build anything then stop building and print an error.
+* Allow aliasing virtual items when crafting or grabbing?
+E.g. "craft/grab electric"

+### Bugs

 * oil is not mineable, so should be filtered out from the mining UI.
 Is there a generic API for detecting non-mineable objects?
 * mining a item should refresh the UI
-* should be able to mine tile under cursor (needs selection tool probably?)
 * Sufficiently high speed players don't run at max speed due to how we're tracking progress along the path found
 * Mining resources and buildings should take some time - implement the mining hardness formula for this based on the FF post.
-* Commands that require input should probably have a hotkey to open a text box for input to avoid disabling achievements unnecessarily.

 Relevant Software